-In the late 19th Century, Robert Browning’s poem, the “Pied Piper of Hamelin: a child’s story” (1842), was adapted to a picture book and illustrated by Victorian children’s book illustrator, Kate Greenaway The picture book’s story is based on a German folktale from the Middle Ages with an added moral, “keep your promises”; the town does not keep its promise to the piper, and its parents suffer a disastrous result (Browning, 11.4).
-From the story also came the English idiom, “Pay the Piper”, which entered the modern lexicon in the mid-nineteenth century, coinciding with the publishing of Browning’s poem.
+In the late 19th Century, Robert Browning’s poem, the “Pied Piper of Hamelin: a child’s story” (1842), was adapted to a picture book and illustrated by Victorian children’s book illustrator, Kate Greenaway The picture book’s story is based on a German folktale from the Middle Ages with the moral of “keep your promises”; the town does not keep its promise to the piper, and its parents suffer a disastrous result (Browning, 11.4).
+Greenaway's then-popular style of illustrating increased the poem's audience, and “Pay the Piper” entered the modern lexicon as an English idiom.

 Historians believe that the folktale is based on a factual event in Lower Saxony, Germany.
 In the summer of 1284, a tragedy is said to have taken place in the German town of Hamelin.
 One hundred and thirty of the town’s children disappeared shortly after the arrival of a colorfully-dressed stranger or piper.
 Only two children who were taken returned as witnesses to the supposed abduction and reported that the piper led the children to a cave and through a tunnel to Transylvania.
 The townspeople memorialized the loss of the children in a stained-glass window of the church in Hamelin.